orcasound/.github/profile/README.md

 Based on our inaugural summit held in January, 2025, we are prioritizing these 7 projects this year:

-1. Improve community infrastructure and the onboarding experience (including cooperative governance and open collective financial management)
+1. Improve community infrastructure and the onboarding experience (including cooperative governance, open collective financial management, and design/dev team project management)
 2. Transition from intermittent (>1yr) versioning of software to a faster user-centered feature-based design/development cycle (e.g. 1-10 day developer sprints)
 3. Add user accounts and a moderator role + UI to the live-listening web app
 4. Update the orcanode streaming code, swarm management, and dev/staging/production environments (integrating with the network admin dashboard))